bm2-lab/mtSC/README.md

 python test_with_trained_model.py -m new_model
 ```
 #### Check the results
-Results are in the `result.txt`  after running.
+For all the above tests, the assignment results can be found in the `result.txt`  after running.
 ## Citation
 Qi Liu, et al. Integrative single cell assignment with multiple references by Multi-task Deep Metric Learning
 .
 2020 (Manuscript submitted)